PennLINC/qsirecon/docs/usage.rst

 =============================

 .. argparse::
-   :ref: qsiprep_singularity.get_parser
+   :ref: qsirecon_singularity.get_parser
-   :prog: qsiprep-docker
+   :prog: qsirecon-docker
    :nodefault:
    :nodefaultconst:

 Note on using CUDA
 ==================

-The CUDA runtime version 9.1 is included in the QSIPrep docker image.
+The CUDA runtime version 9.1 is included in the QSIRecon docker image.
 The CUDA version of eddy is dramatically faster than the openmp version.
 Information on running Docker with CUDA enabled can be found on `dockerhub <https://github.com/NVIDIA/nvidia-docker/wiki/CUDA>`_.
 If running with singularity,